leopoldkwok/bookmarkmanager/README.md

 This week's project is a bookmark manager.
 The goal is to expose you to the following aspects of web development, in addition to what we've studied before:

 Integration testing: Capybara (Monday)
 Relational databases (Tuesday and Wednesday)
 Security considerations (Thursday)

- Sinatra, RSpec, etc.

 High-level specification
 -------------------------